edgedb/edgedb/docs/ui/editor.rst

 -------

-The History button inside the Editor tab pulls up the most recently used queries for both the Query Editor and Query Builder.
+The History button inside the Editor tab pulls up the most recently used queries for both the query editor and query builder.